Young at Heart and Active for Life!

 Those who are experiencing challenges with memory, cognitive decline or dementia can still get many mental and physiical benefits from practice.
 Exercise and movement helps maintain healthy blood flow to the brain and helps the body produce new cells.
 It helps with proprioception, keeping the mind active.
 It also helps with balance and hand-eye co-ordination.

 Classes allow people to come together from communities across Teesside to not only exercise, but socialise and make new friends too.
-Classes are a lot of fun, 95% of people who joined classes like these reported feeling an improvement in their mood.
+Classes are a lot of fun, older adults who joined classes like these reported feeling an improvement in their mood.

 Gentle Yoga, Chair Yoga and Gentle Exercise classes can have a wonderful impact on mental, physical and social wellbeing.
 I hope to continue to work in community centres and expand my business to reach more people that would benefit from these classes within Teesside.